Why You’ll Love This Recipe

 Step-by-Step Instructions

-Step 3: In a medium bowl or measuring cup, whisk together the large eggs, vanilla extract, lemon zest, fresh lemon juice, and milk until smooth.
+Step 3: In another bowl, whisk the eggs, vanilla, lemon zest, fresh lemon juice, and milk.

-Step 4: With the mixer running on medium speed, slowly pour the wet ingredients into the dry ingredients.
-The batter may look lumpy at first, but keep mixing—it will come together!
-Increase the mixer speed to high and beat for 15-20 seconds until the batter is mostly smooth.
-Avoid overmixing—gluten-free batters don’t need excessive mixing!
+Step 4: With the mixer on medium, slowly pour the wet mix into the dry.
+It may look lumpy at first, but it will smooth out.
+Increase to high speed for 15-20 seconds to finish combining.
+Avoid overmixing gluten-free batters.

 Serving Ideas